Pranshu-Bahadur/PackBoost/README.md

 ```

 CUDA users need `nvcc` in `PATH`.
 The build script detects it automatically and
-compiles the optimized kernel (`backend_cuda.cu`).
-Without CUDA the script still
+compiles the optimized kernels (including the frontier evaluator) when available.
+Set `PACKBOOST_DISABLE_CUDA=1` before the build to force a CPU-only wheel even on
-builds the fast multi-threaded CPU backend; if neither backend is built PackBoost
+GPU machines.
+Without CUDA the script still builds the fast multi-threaded CPU
-falls back to the pure NumPy implementation.
+backend; if neither backend is built PackBoost falls back to the pure NumPy
+implementation.

 ## Quick Start